genelet/godbi/README.md

 <br /><br />
 ### 2.4) Create or Update a Row, *InsupdHash*

-This is not defined in CRUD, but is implemented as the *PATCH* method in *http*.
-The use case is that when we create a row, it may already exist.
-If so, we will update the record instead.
-The uniqueness is determined by *uniques* column names:
 ```
 func (*Crud) InsupdTable(fieldValues url.Values, uniques []string) error
 ```
+This is not defined in CRUD, but is implemented as the *PATCH* method in *http*.
+The use case is that when we try create a row, it may already exist.
+If so, we will update it instead.
+The uniqueness is determined by *uniques* column names.
 The field *Updated* will tell if the verb is *Update* or not.

 <br /><br />
 ### 2.5) Delete a Row, *DeleteHash*

-Definition:
 ```
 func (*Crud) DeleteHash(ids []interface{}, extra ...url.Values) error
 ```